Vedantroy475/Movie-Recommender-ML-Project/README.md

 # 🎥 Movie Recommender System

-This project is a **Machine Learning-based Movie Recommender System** that provides personalized movie recommendations based on the movie you select.
+This project is a **Machine Learning-based Movie Recommender System** done as part of minor project at my college, **University School of Automation and Robotics, IPU East Campus, New Delhi**.
+This project provides personalized movie recommendations based on the movie you select.
 The application is powered by Python, Streamlit, and machine learning techniques, leveraging cosine similarity and the TMDB dataset.

 ---